 Wind from the surrounding areas then rushes in to fill the space left by this area of low pressure, while the earth’s rotation causes the wind to spiral and become cyclical.

-The eye of the storm tends to form once the wind speed reaches 74 miles per hour – the point at which a tropical storm is reclassified as a hurricane.
+The eye of the storm tends to form once the wind speed reaches 74 miles per hour – the point at which a tropical storm is reclassified as a hurricane or a typhoon.

 How often do hurricanes occur?

 Hurricane season is from June until November.
 Usually, there will be between six and eight hurricanes spread across this period.

 Having three or more simultaneous hurricanes usually only happens once in a decade.

 How do hurricanes get their names?

 Since the early 1950s, hurricanes have been named after women.

 In 1980, men’s names were introduced, and now the storms are named alphabetically, alternating between male and female names.

 The names are repeated every six years, but if a storm is particularly severe, then the name is retired from use.

 The word hurricane may have originated from either Hurakan, the ancient Mayan god of wind, storm and fire, or Huracan, the god of evil, in the Caribbean language of Taino.